Florin Stoian — Product Designer

 What it is

 You log a set in two taps, including how many reps you had left in the tank (that's RIR).
-Then the app tells you the thing most won't: are you actually getting stronger, or just turning up?
-It keeps the whole record, for good.
+The app then answers the question that matters: are you getting stronger?
+And it keeps the whole record, for good.

 Why it's different

-Most logging apps try to keep you hooked with streaks, badges and a feed.
-Notch has none of that.
-A serious lifter already knows whether they showed up — what they're missing is proof they're improving.
-So the app skips the dopamine and just does the maths.
+Most logging apps chase engagement with streaks, badges and a feed.
+Notch skips all of it.
+A serious lifter already knows whether they showed up.
+What they need is proof they're improving, so the app does the maths and stays out of the way.

 Who it's for